3D modeling & 3D ANIMATION of a heart transport device

 Website Development – Full Stack (i.e., Front & Back End)

-Situation: A life sciences organization came to JANA with a 15+ year-old WordPress website that needed to be completely revamped, in part because a handful of different developers had worked on it over the years.
-The overall look and feel of the website was very much ‘outdated’ and the navigation ‘system’ was in disarray.
+Situation: A life sciences organization came to JANA with a WordPress website that required a significant overhaul in part because a handful of different developers worked on it over 15+ years.
+The overall look and feel of the website was severely outdated and the navigation system was in disarray.
+The website contained multiple databases, and the corresponding information had not been entered in a uniform manner.

-Task: JANA was tasked to rationalize the associated code and to completely revamp the outdated website, which is used to manage over 17,000 articles, 3,629 studies, and almost 2,500 images and videos.
+Task: JANA was tasked to revamp the website, and in the process rationalize the associated code and information, which included over 17,000 articles, 3,629 studies, and approximately 2,500 images and videos.

-Action: Over a five-month period JANA’s team compiled and analyzed 7 years’ worth of Google analytics, surveyed its user base, interviewed key stakeholders, assessed ‘competitive’ sites, and developed personas and mood boards together with Figma wireframes.
-JANA also managed and created graphics and images used in the website, which today has ~65 core pages (that were completely re-architected with revised content) for its users.
+Action: Over a five-month period JANA’s team compiled and analyzed its Google analytics, surveyed its user base, interviewed key stakeholders, assessed ‘competitive’ sites, and developed personas and mood boards together with Figma wireframes.
+JANA also managed and created graphics and images used in the website.The JANA Team even helped with branding and messaging throughout.